permguard/permguard/site/content/docs/0.1/command-line/applications.md

   -v, --verbose          true for verbose output
   -w, --workdir string   workdir (default ".")

-Use "Permguard applications [command] --help" for more information about a command.
+Use "Permguard apps [command] --help" for more information about a command.
 ```

 {{< callout context="caution" icon="alert-triangle" >}}